 In her Harvard Alumni Association commencement address, she said, “The knowledge that you have emerged wiser and stronger from setbacks means that you are, ever after, secure in your ability to survive.
 You will never truly know yourself or the strength of your relationships until both have been tested by adversity.
 Such knowledge is a true gift, for all that it is painfully won, and it has been worth more than any qualification I ever earned.”

-As the first black woman ever to win an Emmy for comedy writing for Master of None, Lena Waithe isn’t one to sit back and rest on her laurels.
-She has continued that success with her new drama, The Chi which had an overwhelmingly positive response (with seasonotwp already confirmed), but she’s all about putting her money where her mouth is.
+As the first Black woman ever to win an Emmy for comedy writing for Master of None, Lena Waithe isn’t one to sit back and rest on her laurels.
+She has continued that success with her new drama, The Chi which had an overwhelmingly positive response (with season two already confirmed), but she’s all about putting her money where her mouth is.

 As she explained in an interview to Vox: